pku-hpc/aitisa_api/README.md

 Standard APIs for AI operations
 # Setup
-You can setup *Standard APIs for AI operations* by following the instructions below:
+You can setup *Standard APIs for AI operations* by following instructions:
 1. Use **git clone** instruction to download source code

       ```